NNIL-formulas revisited: universal models and finite model property: Acknowledgments

-The authors would like to thank Alber Visser for introducing the beautiful concept of \NNIL-formula.
-Moreover, they would like to thank Nick Bezhanishvili for useful discussions on parts of the paper.
+The authors would like to thank Nick Bezhanishvili for useful discussions on parts of the paper, and two anonymous referees for valuable suggestions.
+They also thank Silvio Ghilardi for showing them the connection to the concept of relatively open, which was also pointed out by one of the referees.